sckott/recology/content/posts/sixtyfour.md

 For Cost Explorer, we use mocking via [webmockr][].
 We went the mocking route for this service because we wanted to avoid git checking in vcr cassettes with potentially sensitive billing data.

 An important gotcha with either approach above (`vcr` or `webmockr`) is that if a test fails before cleaning up, then a resource (e.g., an RDS database) could be left running and could incur huge charges.
 We haven't done this yet but plan to make sure cleanup steps (i.e., delete AWS resources) are run even on test failures.

+## Get a test AWS account if you can

+What I mean by a test account is that it's not an account used for "production" work.
+That is, one ideally shouldn't run automated tests against an account used for real work - even with the best of intentions mistakes can be made.

+We were able to get a test AWS account at Fred Hutch, so we were lucky.
+If we were not able to, we'd have to take many more precautions to make sure we weren't accidentally messing up production accounts/services folks are using.

+Depending on what institution you're at getting an AWS account just for testing can be a significant burden, so may not be within reach for some.

+Why not just avoid using an AWS account for testing all together?
+I think it's important to run code against a real AWS account to make sure it works for real users who aren't running the code against mocks, etc. - even if it's just manually done.

 ## Fin